cajuncoding/GraphQL.RepoDB/README.md

 ## Work in Progress...
 ### Pending:
+1. Support for Default Paging options use in IParamsContext...
-1. Offset Paging support in the Facade is pending.
+2. Offset Paging support in the Facade is pending....

+### Planned:
-1. Dynamic Filtering in the Facade (WHERE clause) arguments support is pending.
+1. Dynamic Filtering in the Facade (WHERE clause) arguments support will be added as time permits.

 ### Completed:
 1. Generic facade for pre-processed results to safely bypass the HotChocolate out-of-the-box pipeline (IQueryable dependency) for Sorting & Paging; eliminatues redundant processing and possilby incorrect results from re-processing what has already been 'pre-processed'.